Chileshe3/ififfi/README.md

-# 🌌 Mystical Realms - Exploring the Unknown
+# 🌌 Fact Nova- Exploring the Unknown

 An immersive web experience dedicated to documenting and exploring mysterious phenomena, ancient artifacts, and unexplained occurrences across time and space.

 ## ✨ Features

-- **Interactive Story Navigation**: Seamlessly explore different mysteries with smooth transitions
+- **Interactive Story Navigation**: Seamlessly explore different factswith smooth transitions
 - **Responsive Design**: Optimized for all devices from mobile to large desktop displays
 - **Dynamic Content Loading**: Lazy loading and code splitting for optimal performance
 - **Immersive UI/UX**: Beautiful animations and transitions that enhance the storytelling